kekyo/JsonStreamer/README.md

 ## How to use (Client)

-It is very easy to use, just install this package and set it up in the builder as follows.
+It is very easy to use, just install this package.

 |Serializer|Application|
 |:----|:----|